diginize/homebridge-go-e-charger/README.md

 Therefore, it might take some time after opening an issue until it is solved.
 But anyway: If you experience any bugs feel free to open an issue or create a pull request.
 Contribution is always welcome.

+## Further information

+To get further information about the go-eCharger please visit the manufacturer's website [go-e.co](https://go-e.co/).

+The API documentation can be found in the following repository [goecharger/go-eCharger-API-v1](https://github.com/goecharger/go-eCharger-API-v1).